fabcolonna/polito-cas-landtiger-pacman/README.md

 More info on this can be found in the [README](https://github.com/fabcolonna/polito-cas-landtiger-lib/blob/main/README.md) of the library repo.

-## Project Specifications

-The PDFs containing the project specs can be found in the `Docs/` folder.
-Further details will be gradually added to this file during development, alongside instructions for building and running the game itself.

 ## License

 This project is licensed under the MIT License.
 For more information, please refer to the LICENSE file.